-- ensure our staff, volunteers and other adults in school are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others; - •empower staff to share any low-level safeguarding concerns with the designated safeguarding lead (or a deputy) edit as necessary for your setting; - address unprofessional behaviour and support the individual to correct it at an early stage; - •provide a responsive, sensitive and proportionate handling of such concerns when they are raised; and, - •help identify any weakness in our safeguarding systems.
+•ensure our staff, volunteers and other adults in school are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others;

+• empower staff to share any low-level safeguarding concerns with the Headteacher

+•address unprofessional behaviour and support the individual to correct it at an early stage;

+•provide a responsive, sensitive and proportionate handling of such concerns when they are raised; and,

+•help identify any weakness in our safeguarding systems.

-The Designated Safeguarding Lead will respond to any low level concerns in line with the guidance set out within Keeping Children Safe in Education Part 4 Section 2 and the school's Staff Code of Conduct (Including our Low Level Concerns Policy).
+The Headteacher will respond to any low level concerns in line with the guidance set out within Keeping Children Safe in Education Part 4 Section 2, the school's Staff Code of Conduct, and our Low Level Concerns Policy.